colinsongf/Database/Modeling/processor/readme.md

 row for output.
 - DataProcessor objects: Handle all processing tasks related to a certain type of data.
 Ie BoxscoreDataProcessor, ShotsDataProcessor
+- ObjectProcessor objects: Executes processing tasks for given Player or Team Ie PlayerProcessor, TeamProcessor
+- Difference between the two above: DataProcessor objects determine the nitty gritty of HOW the data is processed.
+ObjectProcessor determine the WHAT of which tasks are done

 ===================================
 BASIC FLOW